| name | pycharm-refs |

 - Check actionability - Does the user need to inspect this code now?

-- Use clickable format - If actionable, use
+- Use simple format - If actionable, use

-file:///absolute/path/to/file:line_number - Omit if conceptual - If discussing general architecture or patterns, use simple file paths without protocol
+path/to/file:line_number(relative or absolute) - Omit if conceptual - If discussing general architecture or patterns, use simple paths without line numbers

 Keep references contextual and actionable - clickable links are for helping users navigate to code they need to see immediately, not for documenting general file locations.